bbauska/JS-svg/README.md

 svg.addTo(container);
 </pre>

-Most functions in SvJs are chainable, meaning you can chain them together using dot notation, like so:
+<p>Most functions in SvJs are chainable, meaning you can chain them
+together using dot notation, like so:</p>

 <pre>
 methodOne().methodTwo();
 </pre>

-The new SvJs() constructor method is no exception, so our new parent SVG element can actually be immediately attached to a DOM element once instantiated, by appending the addTo() method to it.
+<p>The new SvJs() constructor method is no exception, so our new parent SVG
+element can actually be immediately attached to a DOM element once instantiated, by appending the addTo() method to it.
 This creates a method chain (think of the dot as the link).
-And if we pass the getElementById() DOM method as an argument instead of assigning it to a variable, we can condense our code down to a single line:
+And if we pass the getElementById() DOM method as an argument instead of assigning it to a variable, we can condense our code down to a single line:</p>

 <pre>
 // <i>Parent SVG.</i>
 const svg = new SvJs().addTo(document.getElementById('container'));
 </pre>

-Concision doesn't always beat clarity however, so if this one-liner is a little too compressed for your liking, keep your template code as is, no need to replace it with the aforementioned.
+<p>Concision doesn't always beat clarity however, so if this one-liner is a
+little too compressed for your liking, keep your template code as is, no need to replace it with the aforementioned.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-2">3.2 The Viewport and ViewBox</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The viewport refers to the visible portion of our SVG element.
-It is defined implicitly, via the use of width and height attributes.
+<p>The viewport refers to the visible portion of our SVG element.
+It is
+defined implicitly, via the use of width and height attributes.</p>

-One of the interesting things about the SVG format is its flexibility with regard to its workspace, that is, the areas in which it can contain content.
+<p>One of the interesting things about the SVG format is its flexibility
+with regard to its workspace, that is, the areas in which it can contain content.
 An SVG may contain much more besides what is visible at any one time through the viewport.
-This opens up the possibility of working with sprites, artboards, and other offscreen assets.
+This opens up the possibility of working with sprites, artboards, and other offscreen assets.</p>

-Because we'll be working with a square SVG viewport, our width and height will be the same, so we can use a single variable to store this value.
+<p>Because we'll be working with a square SVG viewport, our width and
+height will be the same, so we can use a single variable to store this value.
 We'll call this svgSize.
 We don't know in advance what the screen size or orientation will be, so hard-coding a value wouldn't be wise.